simonCodeZzz/simonCodeZzz.github.io/_pages/about.md

 ======

 * **Student Research Assistant, NUS IORA, Singapore** (Jan 2022 – July 2023)
-  * Supervised by Prof Jussi Keppo from NUS Business School
   * Conducted Bayesian structural estimation for comparative statics, processed data from multiple sources in Python and R, and assisted in model diagnostics in multiple projects including contest design and pilot training
   * Performed model robustness checking with extensive simulations for herd detection in financial forecasts using large-scale Bayesian structural estimation methods

 * **Data Engineer Intern, ByteDance, Singapore** (May 2021 – July 2021)
-  * Constructed stable data pipelines using Hive, Spark, Kafka to account for costs and revenues of video services such as storage, transcoding, playing and content delivery network (CDN)
+  * Constructed and optimised stable data pipelines using Hive, Spark, Kafka to account for costs and revenues of video services such as storage, transcoding, playing and content delivery network (CDN)
-  * Collaborated with product managers and engineers to optimize existing data pipelines and provide accurate and timely dashboard reporting
+  * Collaborated with product managers and engineers to provide accurate and timely dashboard reporting
   * Built forecasting model in Python to predict usage of bandwidth by video services with mean absolute error less than 3% (improved from > 10%) to help budget planning

 * **Data Analytics Intern, International SOS, Singapore** (Dec 2020 – Jan 2021)